MahdiNouraie/Bayesian-Stability-Selection/README.md

 This repository contains the accompanying code for the paper titled *"Bayesian Stability Selection and Inference on Inclusion Probabilities"*.
 All scripts are written in R.

-**Disclaimer: For reproducing the results reported in the paper, we can only guarantee consistency if the code is run on posit Cloud.
-The results may differ if executed on other systems due to variations in system settings** ([Posit link](https://posit.cloud/content/9064090)).
+**Disclaimer: Reproducibility of the results presented in the paper can only be ensured if the code is executed on Posit Cloud.
+Results may vary if run on different systems due to variations in system configurations.
+In particular, we have observed that certain dependent packages may fail to install on some machines.** ([Posit link](https://posit.cloud/content/9064090))